osmond/plant-tracker/README.md

 ## Usage

 Once the migration is applied, each plant entry includes a `water_amount` value that indicates how much water it typically receives.
-The UI shows this amount in milliliters and also displays the equivalent in fluid ounces so you can work in your preferred units.
+Enter the amount in fluid ounces and the UI shows the equivalent in milliliters.
+The value is stored in milliliters so you can work in either unit as needed.